 Mornington Peninsula, arcades walk or trials in national parks are also worth exploring and I will add them when I am allowed to explore further than 5KM.

 I hope this secret Melbourne walks guide gave you an idea of green spaces in Melbourne.
-Sometimes all we need is a simple stroll in these magical areas that can completely transform you.
+Sometimes all we need is a simple stroll in these magical areas that can completely transform us.
 The areas are filled with animal life, scenic views, high canopies, and endless fresh air.
 The city that is widely famous for the buzzing cafe culture also has tons of greenery to go for a quiet walk, or gorgeous spots to read a book and hopefully soon open road to go on road trips adventures.

 Let me know in the comments –